 Click the links to skip ahead to the area you're interested in, or read on to learn it all!
-You can also watch a video version of this post below:
+You can also watch a video version of WordPress password security below:

 Password protect WordPress sites, posts, pages, or entire categories

-With WordPress, you can choose to password protect your entire website, individual posts and pages, or specific categories.
+With WordPress, you can choose to password protect your whole site, individual posts and pages, or specific categories.

 You may like to protect your entire website if you only want certain people to be able to view it, if you're currently in the process of building it, or if your site's undergoing maintenance.
-If you just need to protect a couple of pieces of content, you can password protect posts and pages.
+If you need to protect a couple of pieces of content, you can WordPress password protect pages and posts.

-Alternatively, password protected categories can benefit your site in so many ways:
+Alternatively, your password protect WordPress site can benefit your site in so many ways:

 - Protect certain blog categories